 Biology and Medicine Residential

 Covering both Biological and Medical Sciences, this residential is aimed Year 12 students and will be between the 22nd and 24th July.
-Apply here.
+Information here.

 Women in STEM Residential

 Covering numerous aspects of Science, Technology, Engineering and Mathematics, this residential is open to Year 12 women and non-binary students, and will be between 20th and 23rd August.
-Find out more information here, and apply here.
+Find out more information here.

 Trinity Stonehouse Year 11 Residential

 This is our first ever Year 11 residential, open to Year 11 students who will be over 16 before the residential starts; it will be between the 12th and 15th August.
-Apply here.
+Information here.

 Students on our residentials are selected using a range of both academic and widening participation criteria – we are particularly keen to identify students with no family history of higher education, those from schools who send few candidates to Oxford and Cambrige, and students in care.
 Students should also be capable of achieving top grades in their A levels by the end of Year 13.